braveryk7/send-chat-tools/readme.txt

 	* Plugins:
 		* [Rinker](https://oyakosodate.com/rinker/)

-Improvement.
+Improvements:

 * Processing to go through sending process if API is not input.

 = 1.0.0 =

 Major update.

-Addition of functions.
+Addition of functions:

 * Add Discord.
 * Add WordPress Core, theme and plugin update notifications.
 * Add API value automatic check.
 * Add Communication log.

-Improvement.
+Improvements:

 * UI of the admin panel

 Fix.

 * Problem that error mail may be sent even if the message is sent normally.

 = 0.1.6 =